duynghiadev/duynghiadev/README.md

 <br />
 <br />

-👨 My name is Duy Nghia ( Nghia Basil ) and I'm studying Computer Science at VKU class of 2020.
+👨 My name is Duy Nghia and I'm studying Computer Science at VKU class of 2020.
 I'm from Vietnam and my goal is to become a software engineer.

 <br/>